amvya/Toolkit-git-assignment/README.md

 ## **7. git push**
 - pushes commits from the local repository to the remote repository (GitHub)
 - for example: 'git push -u origin main'
-- '-u' flag sets origin main as the default upstream branch so in the future you can just type git push
+- '-u' flag sets origin main as the default upstream branch so in the future we can just type git push

 ## **8. git pull**